 Andrew learnt how to play bridge at the age of 10 with his brothers (he has two younger ones, James and Rupert, neither of whom play any serious bridge these days) under the initial tutelage of his parents (whom he now teaches at his Club).
 He pored over bridge books as a teenager - particularly remembering Culbertson's Red Book which was in the school library and anything by Terence Reese.

 In his twenties, Andrew begun a junior bridge partnership with John Pottage (who has since stopped playing), with whom he won the Common Market and World Championships, both in 1989.
 When he turned 25 and he couldn't play in junior bridge any more, England international Tony Forrester asked him to partner with him.
 Their partnership was to last seven years and saw many trophies lifted.
 The highlights were winning the European Championships in 1991, the prestigious Cap Gemini and the Sunday Times-Macallan.
-They reunited in 2014 and were part of the England team that won a bronze medal in the European Championships, and then achieved a fourth place finish at the 2015 Bermuda Bowl (after two extremely narrow defeats in the semi-final and bronze medal play-off).
+They reunited in 2014 and were part of the England team that won a bronze medal in the European Championships (later upgraded to a silver medal following the disqualification of the winning Israeli team), and then achieved a fourth place finish at the 2015 Bermuda Bowl (after two extremely narrow defeats in the semi-final and bronze medal play-off).

 Andrew has also played a fair amount with the legendary Zia Mahmood, with whom he won the Cap Gemini two further times, David Bakhshi, with whom he won the Gold Cup in 2002 and 2004, Rita Shugart in the US, with whom he won two Majors (the first Briton - with teammate Tony Forrester - to do so), and for the last decade Alexander Allfrey.

-Andrew and Alexander have won the Gold Cup together five times, Crockfords three times, the Harold Poster Trophy at the Summer Meeting, the Spring Fours twice and reached the final of the World pairs in 2011.
-They have arguably been England's most consistent pair in recent years, and were joint winners of the 2015/16 Player of the Year Competition.
+Andrew and Alexander have won the Gold Cup together five times, Crockfords three times, the Harold Poster Trophy at the Summer Meeting twice, the Spring Fours three times and reached the final of the World pairs in 2011.
+They have arguably been England's most consistent pair in recent years, and were joint winners of the 2015/16 and 2016/17 Player of the Year Competitions.

 Andrew's bridge ambitions do not revolve solely around his playing goals - although he would love to win a World Championship (or an Olympic Gold medal).
 A trained schoolteacher, Andrew's ability and love of teaching the game has seen him head many hundreds of seminars around the country.
 He reaps great satisfaction from reaching out to hundreds of new players via his teaching, giving them countless pleasure and, to date, seeing at least ten marriages result!
 Andrew always tries to impart his optimism for bridge, and the importance of playing in the right spirit: bridge is a wonderful game; but it is only a game.